Ying-Li5/Fakemon-Battle/README.md

 * https://www.vecteezy.com/vector-art/141925-set-of-pokemon-icons

 # Unfinished Functionality
-Did not get to finish the reset button which clears the scoreboard
+Did not get to finish the reset button which clears the scoreboard Did not add health silders

 # Bugs
 Currently, page is non-responsive on mobile app or when not played on full screen.